Foster FAQs

 Can I specify what animals I take into my home?

-Yes, we will work with you to take in the appropriate animals – pregnant mothers, puppies or kittens, dog size, and adult vs. young dogs or cats.
+Yes, we will work with you to take in the appropriate animals.
 You can specify the size of dog that you’re comfortable taking into your home.
-Fosters are needed for all sizes and ages, for both cats and dogs, though large dog fosters are especially in demand.
-If your criteria for the pet you take into your home is wider (particularity age and size) then you will have a foster pet placed with you quicker.
+Fosters are needed for all sizes and ages for both cats and dogs, though large dog fosters are especially in demand.
+If your criteria for the pet you take into your home are wider, especially regarding age and size, then you will have a foster pet placed with you quicker.

 What if I have my own pets?